skkskine/donkey-horse/README.md

-Donkey Horse is a miniaml event aggregator
+Donkey Horse is a minimal event aggregator